 Pulse Repetition Rate

 - Typical mode-locked solid-state lasers emit with pulse repetition rates between 50 MHz and a few gigahertz, but in extreme cases < 10 MHz or > 100 GHz are possible.
+In most cases, there is a single pulse circulating in such a laser, so that the pulse repetition rate is the inverse round-trip time in the laser resonator.

 - Q switching of solid-state lasers typically allows repetition rates from below 1 Hz to the order of 100 kHz.
+For active Q switching, the pulse repetition rate is determined by an external drive signal, while for passive Q switching its depends on the magnitude of loss modulation, the pump power and various other parameters.

 - Gain switching of semiconductor lasers can provide repetition rates from below 1 Hz to many megahertz.

 - Attosecond pulse trains of finite length can be generated via high harmonic generation with repetition rates of hundreds of terahertz.
+Here, the pulse repetition rate is twice the optical frequency of the pump light.

 If a pulse train is regular and the pulses are mutually coherent, the optical spectrum of the pulse train is a frequency comb, where the spacing of the lines is determined by the pulse repetition rate.